If you want to start saving up for large purchases and future expenses, you may want to set up a sinking fund.

 Sinking fund vs savings account

 A sinking fund shouldn’t be confused with a savings account, because the two are different.
-The thing that differentiates them is that a sinking fund has the sole purpose of being spent.
+The main difference between them is that a sinking fund has the sole purpose of being spent.

 Ultimately, when this money goes unspent, it contributes to your overall wealth building.
-Because of this, the goal is to maximize your potential for growth for your savings account.
-That’s why I recommend putting your emergency fund into a high yield savings account.
+Because of this, the goal is to maximize your potential for growth in your savings account.
+That’s why I recommend putting your emergency fund into a high-yield account.

 Where to put your sinking fund?

-Where you put your sinking fund will all depend on your goal.
+Where you put your sinking fund will all depend on your specific savings goal.

-Contrarily, if you’re saving up to buy a new car, the ideal location may be a money market account or a high yield savings account.
-In this case, you will reap the benefits of interest and be able to earn a few dollars on your money while it’s in the account.
+Contrarily, if you’re saving up for a long-term goal like buying a new car, the ideal location may be a money market account or a high-yield savings account.
+In this case, you will reap the benefits of higher interest rates and be able to earn a few dollars on your money while it’s in the account.
+This is extra funds that can be used toward your overall saving goal.

 Though you would need to likely transfer the money from a savings account to actually pay for your expense, a money market account comes with the option of using a debit card or check.

 I recommend opening a separate account for each fund that you’re creating.
-In fact, that’s why I recommend having at least five bank accounts.
-Doing so allows you to organize each fund so you know exactly how much you have put aside for that expense.
+However, banks like Ally allow you to create buckets that you can assign sinking fund categories to.
+Doing this allows you to organize each fund so you know exactly how much you have put aside for that expense.

 How many sinking funds should you have?